Dzenooo/Dzenooo/README.md

 - 🌍 I'm based in Tuzla, Bosnia and Herzegovina.
 - 🎓 Currently a student at IPIA.
 - 💼 As a student, I'm dedicated to learning and exploring new technologies.
-- 🌱 I'm enthusiastic about Android and Database design and implementation.
+- 🌱 I'm enthusiastic about Android development and Data analysis.
 - 🤝 I'm open to collaborations and contributions.